Story Arcs: Definitions and Examples of the 6 Shapes of Stories

 Many stories actually include two sequential Man in a Hole story arcs, as illustrated by this curve:

-According to Reagan and the researchers at the University of Vermont, this is one of the most popular structures.
+According to Reagan and the researchers at the University of Vermont, this is one of the most popular structures, and the most popular arc with a happy ending.
 He says in his paper:

 We find “Icarus” (-SV 2), “Oedipus” (-SV 3), and two sequential “Man in a hole” arcs (SV 4), are the three most successful emotional arcs.